OxideMod/Oxide.Docs/docs/guides/developers/basic-cui.md

 Anchors are numbers that represent width and height in percents (%) from 0.0 (0%) to 1.0 (100%).

-Offsets are accurate values that are width and height, in pixels, relative to 1280x720.
+Offsets are accurate values that are width and height, in pixels, relative to a 1280x720 resolution.
 Example: You made a 100x100 box for 1280x720 and if you switch to 2560x1440, it will be 200x200 pixels.

 Anchors are applied before offsets.
 If you want offsets to be relative to the screen center, make all anchors 0.5 0.5 so that both corners are in the center.
 Then to make a 100x100 box you should use offsets -50 -50 for bottom left corner and 50 50 for top right one.
 ## Colors

 Rust UI is using normalized RGBA colors.
 It means that this nice red color (R255 G102 B102 A255) would be 1.0 0.4 0.4 1.0.

-The fourth and last number is Alpha (transparency), in the example above it is 100%.
+The fourth and last number is Alpha (transparency), in the example above it is 100% (no transparency).
 ## Fonts

-All available fonts are
+All available fonts are:
 * `DroidSansMono.ttf`
 * `PermanentMarker.ttf`
 * `RobotoCondensed-Bold.ttf`(Default)